-For a limited time, Australians are invited to try Netflix for one month free.
-If they choose to continue service plans start at $8.99 for a single standard definition stream.
-There are no contracts with Netflix so you can cancel the service at anytime, but your credit card that was used to sign-up will automatically be charged for the service each month.
+For a limited time, Australians are invited to try Netflix for one month for free.
+If they choose to continue, service plans start at $8.99 for a single standard definition stream.
+There are no contracts with Netflix so you can cancel the service at any time, but until then your credit card that was used to sign up will automatically be charged each month.

-If you have obtained a coupon code for Netflix services, you can get your discount when you sign up for the service.
+If you have obtained a coupon code for Netflix services, you can get your discount when you sign up.
 Simply wait to be prompted during check-out and enter the code where indicated.
 You will see the discount applied on your first billing statement.